Alabama Student Rural Health Association (ASRHA)

 Students United with America’s Toothfairy is an organization aimed to educate and introduce the importance of good oral health to children in underserved communities through fun and interactive science presentations.

-Meetings: Wednesdays at 6pm in Lloyd 119
+Meetings: Wednesdays at 6pm room is TBD

 The Pre-Optometry Society is dedicated to supporting, educating and promoting pre-optometry students.
 We offer information about optometry schools, contacts in the profession of optometry, and helpful hints and insights about the application and interview process.
 You will have the opportunity to meet and talk with admissions officers, optometrists, and current optometry students as well as gain valuable tips and strategies for your application and interview process.